 Chapter 7 – El desfile de yipao

-- We discussed this event at length before starting the novel using – El Desfile del Yipao – Cultural Activities
+- We discussed this event at length before starting the novel using – El Desfile del Yipao – Cultural Activities.
+So students enjoyed seeing something they learned about in context in the book.

 Chapter 8 – Peter llega a Cartegena